mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 > contain TTL value per record. hecne, in that case the lifetime
 > information will be reduncdant.]

-> TODO: will the DHCP option only include IP addresses?
+> TODO: will the DHCP option only include IP addresses what about DNS names?

 ~~~~~
                     0                             1